Last updated on January 2nd, 2022 at 07:38 pm

 Maybe the key to his appeal is that his actions mirror our own inner impulses to strike back at bullies, show off and even expose the truth when the reality conflicts with the narrative of the powerful and greedy.

-Maybe this is why Till inspired works of art by classical composers, rebellion, authors and scholars throughout the years.
+Maybe this is why Till inspired works of art by classical composers, authors, scholars, and even a rebellion, throughout the years.

 Peace Out,